 Specific areas of risk are as follows:

-- Coccidioidomycosis occurs predominantly in hot, dry areas of the southwestern U.S., parts of Mexico, and Central and South America.
+- Coccidioidomycosis occurs mainly in hot, dry areas of the southwestern US, parts of Mexico, and Central and South America.
 Incidence is highest during seasonal dry periods.

-- Paracoccidioidomycosis occurs predominantly in the tropical Americas, from Mexico to Argentina, with most cases (80%) in Brazil, especially in the wet rainforest.
+- Paracoccidioidomycosis occurs mainly in the tropical Americas, from Mexico to Argentina, with most cases (80%) in Brazil, especially in the wet rainforest.
 Cases are uncommon in travelers going to endemic areas.

-- Talaromycosis occurs predominantly in southeast Asia (rarely in other parts of Asia), including Vietnam, Hong Kong, Taiwan, and southern China.
+- Talaromycosis occurs mainly in southeast Asia (rarely in other parts of Asia), including Vietnam, Hong Kong, Taiwan, and southern China.